-Two of the directors of Ellsin (see note 12) are also directors and shareholders of EWS.
+Some of the directors of Ellsin (see note 12) are also shareholders of EWI.

 16 SCIENTIFIC RESEARCH AND EXPERIMENTAL DEVELOPMENT TAX CREDITS

 The Company has outstanding claims for federal scientific research and experimental development tax credits (SR&ED tax credits) for the fiscal years 2004, 2005, 2006, 2007, 2008 and 2009, the value of which is approximately \$541,600.
 Since these claims have not been formally approved, the benefit thereof has not been reflected in these financial statements.
 The tax credits will be recorded in the year when reasonable assurance of their realization exists.